 Whidbey Island’s largest city, Oak Harbor, hosts a 30-acre sprawling grassy park and beach that lie adjacent to the city’s original downtown commercial area.
 The park includes a marina, picnic areas, fishing dock, wading pools, barbecue area, showers, RV and tenting areas.
 The Cascadia Marine Trail campsite is well-landscaped.

-Location: On the Oak Harbor waterfront at the W end of the City Beach Park.
-W of the boat launch ramp.
+Location: On the Oak Harbor waterfront at the west end of the City Beach Park.
+West of the boat launch ramp.

-Water: At the RV campground, 50' N of the campsite
+Water: At the RV campground, 50 feet north of the campsite

 Sanitation: Restrooms and showers in the City Beach Park